 We settled the canned vs. fresh debate for good.

 Toast your cinnamon stick in a dry pan over medium heat for 2-3 minutes, until fragrant.

-, bring the wine and sugar to a simmer over medium heat, stirring to dissolve the sugar.
+In a 4 QT Saucepan, bring the wine and sugar to a simmer over medium heat, stirring to dissolve the sugar.